stairjoke/wenzels.blog/source/notes/2022-12-02 Apple Music Replay 2022.md

 To Apple’s credit, the banner has a small label at the bottom, indicating it will open a page outside the app.
 But Apple should know better.
 When scanning the banners, the small indicator is one of the last things you notice.
 The concept of Visual Hierarchy is one of the fundamental principles of design and it was ignored here.

-<figure><video src="assets/2022-12-02%20Apple%20Music%20Replay%202022.md/2.mp4" poster="assets/2022-12-02%20Apple%20Music%20Replay%202022.md/2-poster.jpg" controls></video><figcaption>Screen-recording of the Music App on macOS showing the four suggestions listed under ‘Listen Now!’ — Would you expect clicking the replay panel to open Safari?</figcaption></figure>
+<figure><video poster="assets/2022-12-02%20Apple%20Music%20Replay%202022.md/2-poster.jpg" controls><source src="assets/2022-12-02%20Apple%20Music%20Replay%202022.md/2.mp4" /></video><figcaption>Screen-recording of the Music App on macOS showing the four suggestions listed under ‘Listen Now!’ — Would you expect clicking the replay panel to open Safari?</figcaption></figure>

 Let’s move on.
 Once you’ve gotten over the surprise that Apple just kicked you out of their Music app, you’ll realize that what you’re looking at is Apple Music in the browser.
 Unfortunately, the view greeting you is most likely the generic Apple Music web app because you’re unlikely to be signed in.
 The whole page needs to make more sense.
 All that should be visible at this point is the “Log In” button, but it’s tucked into the top right corner.